cal5k/django-rest-passwordreset/README.md

 ```

+3. Make sure to update your ``apps.py`` file, if necessary, to import the new signals.
+This [blog post](https://simpleisbetterthancomplex.com/tutorial/2016/07/28/how-to-create-django-signals.html) contains an example of how to do this.

-3. You should now be able to use the endpoints to request a password reset token via your e-mail address.
+4. You should now be able to use the endpoints to request a password reset token via your e-mail address.
 If you want to test this locally, I recommend using some kind of fake mailserver (such as maildump).

 ## Tests